Oktawski/Oktawski/README.md

 **Oktawski/Oktawski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-🔭 I’m currently working on SmartHome project that consists of the Spring Server, Android application communicating with that server and Arduino devices also communicating with said server.
-My second project is Tasks & Habits Android application, where users can save tasks, todos and activities done for a specific period of time.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...